 Liberal Education at John Carroll University

-A liberal education consists of two parts: studies in a core curriculum and study in a major field.
-All undergraduate, degree-seeking students initially enroll in the College of Arts and Sciences, where they fulfill division requirements of the University Core Curriculum.
+A liberal education consists of two parts, a core curriculum and study in depth in a major field.
+All undergraduate degree-seeking students initially enroll in the College of Arts and Sciences, where they fulfill division requirements of the University Core Curriculum.
 The liberal arts deal with the creative, social, and scientific developments of past and present cultures and their ideals and human values.
 These studies impart an appreciation for complexity and the ability to think critically, to solve and resolve problems, and to write and speak with precision and clarity.

 The second part of their liberal education has students concentrating study in a major field.
 The liberal arts Core and major programs are integrated into a coherent educational experience to prepare students for positions of leadership and service in professional, business, and service careers.